 Topics Include: dark matter; dark energy; galaxy formation; structure formation; gravitational lensing

-Jasper Wall Adjunct Professor, Astronomy & Astrophysics Research Field: Observational Cosmology, Large-Scale Structure, Galaxy Evolution
+Jasper Wall Professor Jasper Wall passed away in March 2024., Astronomy & Astrophysics Research Field: Observational Cosmology, Large-Scale Structure, Galaxy Evolution

 Topics Include: Origin and Evolution of Galaxies, Active Galactic Nuclei, Unified Models, Statistics in Astronomy